Top of Page

 Ideally, Domain Time Servers should be set to obtain at least three time samples from each time source during each time check.
 See the About Time Samples sidebar for detailed information.

-For example, an excellent configuration for your top-level time sources would be to have at least two GPS time servers located on a local LAN with at least one additional stable public servers included as a sanity-check.
+For example, an excellent minimum configuration for your top-level time sources would be to have at least two GPS time servers located on a local LAN with at least one additional stable public server included as a sanity-check.

-If you will be obtaining time from public time servers, please refer to the list of public time sources and abide by the published rules for each time source.
+If you will be obtaining time from public time servers, please refer to the list of public time servers and abide by the published rules for each time source.

 2. Choose the right machine(s)